ajeyln/kodekloud_devops_learning/git_beginners/01_git_introduction.md

 b. **Staging area** - The files in this stage will soon be commited.
 Git knows what is going to change between the current commit and the next one. <br />

-c. **commited file** - We can commit our changes in order to add version control to the project.
+c. **Commited file** - We can commit our changes in order to add version control to the project.

 ![Local Repository stages](./images/local_repo.jpg)